digital-fabric/polyphony/README.md

 ### Additional concurrency constructs

-In order to facilitate writing concurrent code, Polyphony provides additional constructs that make it easier to spawn concurrent tasks and to control them.
+In order to facilitate writing concurrent code, Polyphony provides additional constructs that make it easier to create and control concurrent tasks.

 `CancelScope` - an abstraction used to cancel the execution of one or more coprocesses or supervisors.
 It usually works by defining a timeout for the